-Integrated with his art practice, he is currently working towards a PhD at Goldsmiths University of London, investigating the intersections of artificial intelligence, machine learning, cognitive science, data dramatization and artistic, expressive human computer interaction.
+Rooted in his obsessions with science, trying to understand the world and human nature; he draws inspiration from fields such as quantum mechanics, astrophysics, molecular & evolutionary biology, abiogenesis, neuroscience, anthropology, philosophy.
+Integrated with his art practice, he is currently working towards a PhD at Goldsmiths University of London, investigating the intersections of artificial intelligence, machine learning, cognitive science with artistic, expressive human computer interaction and data dramatization.

-In 2013 his work FORMS won the Golden Nica at the Prix Ars Electronica.
-His work has been exhibited and performed around the world at venues such as The Victoria & Albert Museum (London, UK), Royal Opera House (London, UK), Garage Center for Contemporary Culture (Moscow, RU), La Gaîté lyrique (Paris, FR), Holon Museum (Tel Aviv, IL), EYE Film Institute (Amsterdam, NL), STRP Biennial (Eindhoven, NL), FILE Festival (Sao Paolo, Rio, BR), Lisbon Architecture Triennale (Lisbon, PT), Royal Festival Hall (London, UK) and many more.
+In 2013 his collaboration with Quayola ‘Forms’ won the Golden Nica at the Prix Ars Electronica.
+Since 2009 his works ‘Body Paint’ and ‘Gold’ have toured with the Victoria & Albert Museum’s Decode exhibition.
+In 2014 his work with Marshmallow Laser Feast ‘Laser Forest’ was part of the Barbican’s Digital Revolutions exhibition.
+His work has been exhibited and performed around the world at venues such as Royal Opera House (London, UK), Tate Britain (London, UK), Garage Center for Contemporary Culture (Moscow, RU), La Gaîté lyrique (Paris, FR), Holon Museum (Tel Aviv, IL), EYE Film Institute (Amsterdam, NL), STRP Biennial (Eindhoven, NL), FILE Festival (Sao Paolo, Rio, BR), Lisbon Architecture Triennale (Lisbon, PT).

 A strong supporter of open-source and believer in the sharing of knowledge, many of his open-source tools and libraries are used globally, he is one of the core contributors to the openFrameworks project, and he gives lectures and workshops around the world.